 1. Optimised Waste Water Treatment Plant (WWTP)

-WWTPs in Japan can remove up to 99.6% of microplastics, mainly from primary settlement tanks, with a 78.9% removal rate, followed by combined reactor and final settlement tank (97.8%), and rapid filtration equipment (58.9%) (Nakao et al., 2019).
-In seven WWTPs in Xiamen, a coastal city in China, about 79.3–97.8% (90.52% on average) of microplastics are successfully removed (Long et al., 2019).
-The removal rate in China is lower than in Canada, Scotland, and Finland, but higher than in Australia and Italy.
-The difference is primarily caused by different technological interventions and by characteristics of microplastics treated.
-In terms of technology, the Long et al. (2019) research highlighted the current secondary treatment in Xiamen, which is not specifically designed to eliminate microplastics, and compared it with other countries’ advanced tertiary treatments such as membrane bioreactor, post-filtration, and rapid sand filtration, which have removal rates of up to 99.99%.
-In terms of microplastics characteristics, the research revealed that some physical and chemical properties of microplastics affected their removal rate.
-These include the size of microplastics (the smaller the size, the higher the removal rate), the type of polymers (the higher the density of polymers, the higher the removal rate), and shape of microplastics (higher removal rate on fragments and granules than fibres and pellets).
+In terms of technology, the Long et al. (2019) research highlighted secondary treatment in Xiamen, which is not specifically designed to eliminate microplastics, and compared it with other countries’ advanced tertiary treatments such as membrane bioreactor, post-filtration, and rapid sand filtration, which have removal rates of up to 99.99%.
+The research revealed some physical and chemical properties of microplastics affect their removal rate, including the size of microplastics (the smaller the size, the higher the removal rate), the type of polymers (the higher the polymer density, the higher the removal rate), and the shape of microplastics (higher removal rate for fragments and granules than fibres and pellets).

 2. Biodegradable polymer-coated controlled-release fertiliser

-He, P., L. Chen, L. Shao, H. Zhang, and F. Lü (2019), ‘Municipal Solid Waste (MSW) Landfill: A Source of Microplastics? – Evidence of Microplastics in Landfill Leachate’, Water Research, 159, pp.38–45.
+P He, L Chen, L Shao, H Zhang, and F Lü (2019), ‘Municipal Solid Waste (MSW) Landfill: A Source of Microplastics? – Evidence of Microplastics in Landfill Leachate’, Water Research, 159, pp38–45.

-Hidayaturrahman, H. and T.-G. Lee (2019), ‘A Study on Characteristics of Microplastic in Wastewater of South Korea: Identification, Quantification, and Fate of Microplastics During Treatment Process’, Marine Pollution Bulletin, 146, pp.696–702.
+H Hidayaturrahman, and T-G. Lee (2019), ‘A Study on Characteristics of Microplastic in Wastewater of South Korea: Identification, Quantification, and Fate of Microplastics During Treatment Process’, Marine Pollution Bulletin, 146, pp696–702.

-Long, Z. et al. (2019), ‘Microplastic Abundance, Characteristics, and Removal in Wastewater Treatment Plants in a Coastal City of China’, Water Research, 155, pp.255–65.
+Z Long et al, (2019), ‘Microplastic Abundance, Characteristics, and Removal in Wastewater Treatment Plants in a Coastal City of China’, Water Research, 155, pp255–65.

-Majeed, Z., N.K.
-Ramli, N. Mansor, and Z. Man (2015), ‘A Comprehensive Review on Biodegradable Polymers and their Blends Used in Controlled-release Fertilizer Processes’, 31, pp.69–95.
+Z Majeed, N K Ramli, N Mansor, and Z Man (2015), ‘A Comprehensive Review on Biodegradable Polymers and their Blends Used in Controlled-release Fertiliser Processes’, 31, pp69–95.

-Nakao, S., A. Ozaki, and K. Masumoto (2019), Fate of Microplastics in a Japanese Wastewater Treatment Plant and Optimization of Microplastics Treatment. https://www.researchgate.net/publication/336995196_Fate_of_Microplastics_in_a_Japanese_Wastewater_Treatment_Plant_and_Optimization_of_Microplastics_Treatment (accessed 10 January 2020).
+S Nakao, A Ozaki, and K Masumoto (2019), Fate of Microplastics in a Japanese Wastewater Treatment Plant and Optimization of Microplastics Treatment. https://www.researchgate.net/publication/336995196_Fate_of_Microplastics_in_a_Japanese_Wastewater_Treatment_Plant_and_Optimization_of_Microplastics_Treatment (accessed 10 January 2020).

-Sun, J., X. Dai, Q. Wang, M.C.M. van Loosdrecht, and B.-J. Ni (2019), ‘Microplastics in Wastewater Treatment Plants: Detection, Occurrence and Removal’, Water Research, 152(1), pp.21–37.
+J Sun, X Dai, Q Wang, M C M van Loosdrecht, and B-J Ni (2019), ‘Microplastics in Wastewater Treatment Plants: Detection, Occurrence and Removal’, Water Research, 152(1), pp21–37.